 - True.
 Dietary fiber comes from grains, fruits, vegetables, beans and legumes that the body can’t fully digest.
 A fiber-rich lessen the risk of heart disease, so stock up.

 - True.
 Aspirin helps prevent blood clots, which are the cause of most heart attacks.
-The American Heart Association recommends people who are at high risk for heart attacks take low-dose aspirin daily.
+The American Heart Association recommends people who are high risk for heart attacks take a low-dose aspirin daily.
 (Consult your doctor first.)

 - False.
-Research suggests that red wine may lower the risk of heart disease due to the flavonoids and antioxidants found in grapes.
+Research suggest that red wine may lower the risk of heart disease due to the flavonoids and antioxidants found in grapes.
 But if you’re not a drinker, don’t start.
 You get the same benefits by drinking a glass of grape juice or eating grapes.